 The solution is to pour a fifth cup but not drink it as part of the Seder until Eliyahu appears.
 His very appearance will show us that the time has come to drink the fifth cup, celebrating our complete redemption.

 The custom is to pour Eliyahu’s Cup after drinking the third cup; when we pour the fourth cup for everybody, we pour a cup for Eliyahu as well.
 The custom is to leave Eliyahu’s Cup covered until morning, when we pour the wine back into the bottle and then use it for the morning kiddush.

 .
 Some have the custom of pouring the wine from Eliyahu’s Cup back into the bottle right after the Seder (this is the custom of Chabad).
-Others have the custom to add the wine from Eliyahu’s Cup to the fourth cup; see Piskei Teshuvot 480:1.
+Others have the custom to add the wine from Eliyahu’s Cup to the fourth cup.

-Regarding the symbolism of the fifth cup, my ideas echo what Maharal writes in Gevurot Hashem at the end of a brief section on the laws of Pesaĥ.
+I wrote that the fifth cup alludes to a higher level.
+This is what Maharal wrote in Gevurot Hashem at the end of a brief section on the laws of Pesaḥ.
 He cryptically states that the fifth cup symbolizes livelihood that comes from God.
-See R. Goren’s Torat Ha-Shabbat Ve-hamo’ed, pp. 145-154, where he explains that the fifth cup represents the mitzva of settling Eretz Yisrael, a mitzva that requires total devotion on our part.
+See R. Goren’s Torat Ha-Shabbat Ve-hamo’ed, pp. 145-154, where he explains that the fifth cup represents the mitzva of settling Eretz Yisrael, which requires total devotion on our part.
 R. Goren states that the fifth cup is not an obligation because it is on a higher level than ordinary obligations.
 He encourages drinking the fifth cup nowadays, since we are actively involved in settling Eretz Yisrael.